 OAKLAND -- The city is set to launch a first-of-its-kind municipal identification card that will double as a debit card to help residents both prove their identity and avoid expensive check-cashing outlets.

 "We're very proud that we think we've taken a step that will make people safer and will give them more rights and more protections," Mayor Jean Quan said at a Friday ceremony.

 Quan and former Councilman Ignacio De La Fuente first proposed the card four years ago to help assure undocumented residents that they wouldn't risk deportation by reporting crimes or coming forward to police as witnesses.

-Quan also pressed for the cards to have the banking feature -- an option not available on other cities'
+Quan also pressed for the cards to have the banking feature -- an option not available on other cities' identification cards.

 While the debit card component took years to figure out, city leaders hope that it will broaden the card's appeal among all residents -- not just the undocumented -- who don't qualify for bank cards.

 Residents dependent solely on cash have been easy prey for robbers.
 "They even refer to them as walking ATMs," said Bianca Sierra, who directs Oakland's Centro Legal de la Raza.